 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-The Fludeoxyglucose F 18 Injection (fdg) safety database for epilepsy included of 374 patients.
+The [18F]FDG safety data base was evaluated for 374 patients.
 Of these, 245 were male and 105 were female.
 For 24 patients, gender was not specified.
 The mean age was 47.8 years (range under 2 to over 65 years).
-Eighteen patients were between the age of 0 and 2 years; 42 patients were between the ages of 2 and 21 years; 213 patients were between 21 and 65 years; 98 patients were older than 65 years; and the ages of 3 male patients were not specified.
+Eighteen patients were between the age of 0 and 2 years; 42 patients were between the ages of 2 and 21 years old; 213 patients were between 21 and 65 years old and 98 patients were older than 65 years and the ages of 3 male patients were not specified.
 A racial distribution is not available.
 In this database, adverse drug reactions that required medical intervention were not reported.